nixworks/public/news/2016/07/5/international-sanctions-during-the-ukrainian-crisis-the-central-bank-of-russia-announces-it-will-start-buying-the-chinese-yuan-in-an-attemp.md

 ### [2016-07-5](/news/2016/07/5/index.md)

-# International sanctions during the Ukrainian crisis.
-The Central Bank of Russia announces it will start buying the Chinese yuan in an attempt to diversify its foreign-currency reserves away from the Euro and the U.S. dollar and to become less vulnerable to Western sanctions.
+# International sanctions during the Ukrainian crisis: The Central Bank of Russia announces it will start buying the Chinese yuan in an attempt to diversify its foreign-currency reserves away from the Euro and the U.S. dollar and to become less vulnerable to Western sanctions.